What are the symptoms of seasonal flu?

 To avoid giving the flu to others, students with influenza-like illness (i.e. fever with either cough or sore throat) should go home, if possible, or stay in their residence hall room and stay away from others.
 Do not go to class, work, athletic or social events while ill.
 Notify your professor as soon as possible if you must miss class.

 To help reduce the risk of flu and other illness, Dining Services provides meals-to-go for sick students.
 Here’s how it works: If you’re sick and need to stay in your room to recover and avoid exposing others, you can ask a friend to pick up your meals from the Emerson or Chase dining halls.
 Simply contact Dining Services Monday through Friday between 8:30 AM – 4:30 PM by phone (x8209) or have a friend deliver a handwritten note stating that you’re ill and would like your meal to be picked up.
-BE SURE TO INCLUDE YOUR FULL NAME AND YOUR WHEATON ID NUMBER IN THE MESSAGE.
-Click on the Dining Services link below to check each day’s menu: http://www.campusdish.com/en-US/CSNE/Wheaton.
+Be sure to include your Full Name and Wheaton ID number in the message.
+See the Dining Services website check each day’s menu.

 What should I do about my classes?